SophGits/tryit/sandbox/Promises.md

 JavaScript is single-threded, meaning two bits of script cannot run at the same time; they have to run one after another.

-In browsers, JS shares a thread with other things, like painting, updating stylesm interacting with form controls.
+In browsers, JS shares a thread with other things, like painting, updating styles and interacting with form controls.
 Activity in one of these things delays the others - JS has to get in the queue!

 One way people get around this is using events and callbacks: